82deutschmark/Spy-Story1/README.md

 - Better validation of character usage in stories
 - Consistent character relationship tracking

+### New Features & Updates

+- **Central Character Manager:**
+  All character-related functions have been consolidated into `utils/character_manager.py`.
+This ensures that every character (i.e., a DB entry from models/character_data.py) is handled consistently, while the user/protagonist remains separate via UserProgress.

+- **Game Engine Enhancements:**
+  The game engine now validates and formats character data inline, preventing type mismatches when passing character info to the story generation service.

 ### Key Features
 - Dynamic story generation with branching narratives
 - Character relationship system